Christian8D/freight-delay-notifier-levityAI/README.md

 </div>

-# Freight Delay Notification System 🚚
+# Freight Delay Notification System Exercise (Engineering Edition) 🚚

 An end‑to‑end TypeScript / Temporal demo that monitors live road traffic for predefined freight routes and notifies customers by email when shipments are delayed.